 Piece of Mind, Unfulfilled (2020)

-I believe Tulsa, OK's Piece of Mind first released Unfulfilled digitally last summer, but it finally surfaced on vinyl earlier this year.
-Unfortunately, the band played their last show and broke up right around that same time, so it would seem that these six tracks will act as their final output.
+Released digitally in 2019 and on vinyl last year, Unfulfilled—the final EP from Tulsa, OK's Piece of Mind—is back again as a limited run of pro CD-Rs, with the tracks from the split 7" with Miracle Drug as a bonus (though the packaging oddly ignores this fact).
 Every time I write about Piece of Mind I mention '90s greats such as Harvest and Turmoil, and that still applies.
 As expected, this is some seriously high-level metalcore loaded with chugging force, scathing dissonance, viciously yelled vocals, and a touch of dark atmosphere befitting of the bleak lyrics—all delivered with chunky-yet-crisp production.
 It's easy for acts of this nature to get lost in a jarring mishmash of riff-soup aggression, but Piece of Mind was always lethally focused.
 Gone too soon...

-Unfulfilled is still available on red (limited to 100) or violet (limited to 123) 12" direct from the label.
+In addition to the discs—which are housed in nice foldout pocket sleeves that contain lyrics for the six main tracks—Unfulfilled is also still available on red (limited to 100) or violet (limited to 123) 12" direct from the label.